The nature and location of the business

 We have a series of ongoing activities:

-• We have a suppliers code of conduct which is based on RBA’s code of conduct, outlining our expectations to our suppliers.
+• We have a supplier’s code of conduct which is implemented in our supply chain outlining our expectations to our suppliers.

 For further questions about our human rights’ due diligence, please reach out to us at compliance@easee.com